INPVLSA/magento-clockwork/readme.md

 You can access Clockwork panel in 2 ways:
 1. By adding `/clockwork` to the root URL of your Magento instance.
 2. By using [Clockwork Chrome](https://chromewebstore.google.com/detail/clockwork/dmggabnehkmmfmdffgajcflpdjlnoemp) or [Clockwork Firefox](https://addons.mozilla.org/en-US/firefox/addon/clockwork-dev-tools/) extension (Tab "Clockwork" in browser developer toolbar).

-## ✨ Features

-> CSV?
-No. Maybe open a separate page with only the last page's data?
-No.

-1. Timeline with filters by type/text
-2. All profiler events.
-All filterable by types (not all implemented yet, but)
-   1. Routing
-   2. Layout
-   3. Events dispatching (Note: some layout-related events are not logged due to high amount of almost useless data)
-   4. Observers execution
-3. Collections.
-With SQL queries, load time, classname
-4. All database requests executed on the page.
-Sortable, searchable, prettified ✨
-5. Templates rendering
-6. Cache load/save with identifiers, data, tags, ttl (last 3 on write)
-7. Request data
-   1. Magento-specific data (`IsSecure`, `PathInfo`, etc.)
-   2. Http request data
-8. All OpenSearch/ElasticSearch queries/responses
-9. Supports AJAX (and all Http in frontend area)

 ## 🏞️ More screenshots